Tydus/docker-plugin-hostnic/README.md

 # docker-plugin-hostnic

-docker-plugin-hostnic is a docker network plugin which can binding a host nic to a container (conceptually similar to "PCI-E Passthrough" or "SR-IOV").
+docker-plugin-hostnic is a docker network plugin which can bind a host nic to a container (conceptually similar to "PCI-E Passthrough" or "SR-IOV").

-It is *not recommended* to run it in container since it may cause dependency problem while restarting docker daemon and make restarting *very slow*.

 ## QuickStart